 The Stressful Demands On CEOs

-Studies show that 49% of CEOs report struggling from a mental health condition and the majority of CEOs say that they are feeling overworked, struggling with fatigue and suffering from continual stress.
+A recent study showed that 49% of CEOs report struggling from a mental health condition and the majority of CEOs say that they are feeling overworked, struggling with fatigue and suffering from continual stress.
 CEOs feel responsible for the reputation and mood of the whole organisation, which can feel overwhelming.
 This is coupled with the feeling that they have to present themselves as strong, capable, in charge and in control.

 Research also suggests that mental health issues are more prevalent in CEOs.
 This is often because of the particular character traits and psychological attributes that make for great leaders.
 Attributes such as being excellent multi-taskers and forward-thing planners, who always prepare for worst-case scenarios.
 CEOs are also usually hyper-vigilant for ensuring high-quality at all times.
 All of this take their toll on anxiety levels and even impact the quality of sleep.